Varig: Consolidation (1966–2000)

 The 1980s were marked by a modernization of the fleet, growth in the number of destinations and increasing financial problems originated in high inflation and in a foreign currency crisis.
 Furthermore, with the end of the military régime and the return to democracy in 1985, Varig lost its intimate connection with the ruling powers.
 In 1990, with a gradual deregulation promoted by the Federal Government, VASP and Transbrasil were authorized to fly to international destinations, breaking an almost-monopoly held by Varig since 1965 (Cruzeiro do Sul was the only exception).
 More international carriers were also authorized to fly to Brazil, greatly increasing competition.
 Slowly Varig began to lose its financial health, aggravated by the early 1990s world recession and administration problems.
 In 1988, a few years after the inauguration of São Paulo–Guarulhos International Airport, Varig decided to move its operational hub from Rio de Janeiro to São Paulo.

 In June 1995, Varig bought 49% of the shares of Pluna Uruguayan Airlines.

-In an attempt to solve its increasing problems, Carlos Willy Engels became president in 1995 and in 1996 he was succeeded by Fernando Abs da Cruz Souza Pinto, who would be the last president of the consolidation phase in the history of the company.
+In an attempt to solve its increasing problems, Carlos Willy Engels became president in 1995.
+In 1996 he was succeeded by Fernando Abs da Cruz Souza Pinto, who would be the last president of the consolidation phase in the history of the company.
 He developed an ambitious project to bring financial and operational health back to the company.
-The two most visible milestones of this project were the new corporate image launched on 15 October 1996 - the first change since 1955 - and the membership of Varig on Star Alliance, as of 22 October 1997.
-Varig was its sixth member airline, and first to join after it was launched only 5 months earlier.
+The two most visible milestones of this project were the new corporate image launched on 15 October 1996 - the first change since 1955 - and the membership of Varig in Star Alliance as of 22 October 1997.
+Varig was its sixth member airline, and the first to join after it was launched only five months earlier.

-In spite of some success in the re-organization of the company, Pinto did not have full support of Ruben Berta Foundation, the controller of Varig and, as a consequence, he left the Presidency of Varig on 28 January 2000.
+In spite of some success in the re-organization of the company, Pinto did not have full support of the Ruben Berta Foundation, the controller of Varig and, as a consequence, he left the presidency of Varig on 28 January 2000.
 That same year he became the CEO of TAP Portugal and successfully re-organized that airline.
 Pinto was succeeded by Ozires Silva, former president of the Brazilian aircraft manufacturer Embraer.